 Keep in mind that there are also a few dangerous goods that UPS cannot ship, including explosives, toxic gases, radioactive materials and other extremely harmful substances.

 We realize that not all items your business ships come in nice and predictable rectangles, and so does UPS.
 Ironically, the easiest way to approach shipping an irregular package is to look at it as if it were in a rectangular box.
 Measure your item from its most extreme points to determine if it will fit within UPS’s guidelines, which are packages that measure up to 165 inches in length and girth combined, and weigh no more than 150 pounds.
 If you don’t feel up to determining your shipment’s girth yourself, Worldwide Express’ online shipping system, SpeedShip®, can do it for you.

-Once you've determined that your item will meet UPS's guidelines, it's critical to package it well.
+Once you’ve determined that your item will meet UPS’s guidelines, it’s critical to package it well.
 As with dangerous goods, a strong outer box that is very well-sealed, along with carefully considered padding and/or insulation are a must.
-UPS has a handy guide to help you correctly pack irregularly shaped items.
+UPS has a packaging guide for irregularly shaped items to help you correctly ship your parcels.

-With both dangerous goods and irregularly shaped items, insurance can also be a very important consideration.
+When shipping both dangerous goods and irregularly shaped items, shipping insurance can also be a very important consideration.
 Your local WWEX shipping expert can help you learn why adding insurance to these difficult-to-ship items is almost always worth the small extra expense – and the even smaller effort of quickly adding it in SpeedShip.

 Still have questions or concerns regarding shipping dangerous goods and irregularly shaped items?
 It’s never a bad idea to consult the right shipping partner for support and guidance.